adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 ## CNNs

 * Transfer learning is harder than it looks.
 Found out from firsthand experience.
 During a hackathon, my friend and I wanted to determine whether someone has bad posture or not (from a picture) and so we spent quite a bit of time creating a 500 image dataset, but even with using a pretrained model, chopping off the last layer, and retraining it, and while the network was able to learn and get a decent accuracy on the training set, the validation and testing accuracies weren’t up to par signaling that overfitting might be a problem (due to our small dataset).
 Moral of the story is don’t think that transfer learning will come and save your image processing task.
 Take a good amount of time to create a solid dataset, and understand what type of model you’ll need, and what kind of modifications you’ll need to make to the pretrained network.
+	* Transfer learning is also interesting because there are two different ways that you can go with it.
+You can use transfer learning for finetuning.
+This is where you take a pretrained CNN (trained on Imagenet), chop off the last fully connected layer, add an FC layer specific to your task, and then retrain on your dataset.
+However, there's also another interesting approach called transfer learning for feature extraction.
+This is where you take a pretrained CNN, pass your data through the CNN, get the output activations from the last convolutional layer, and then use that feature representation as your data for training a more simple model like an SVM or linear regression.

 ## NLP

 * Use pretrained word embeddings whenever you can.
 From my experience, it’s just a lot less hassle, and quite frankly I’m not sure if you even get a performance improvement if you try to train them jointly with whatever other main task you want to solve.
 It’s task-dependent I guess.
 For something simple like sentiment analysis though, pretrained word vectors worked perfectly.
+	* [Glove word embeddings](https://nlp.stanford.edu/projects/glove/) work great for me.

 ## ML Project Advice